juliandreas/dire-cli/COMMANDS.md

 ### `dire init`

-- Creates a `.dire.yaml` configuration file
+- Creates a `.dire.toml` configuration file
 - Sets up default and example settings for your project
 - Use `--force` flag to overwrite existing configuration